 Term Acronym Definition Archetype A re-usable, formal model of a concept expressed as a computable constraint model defined in ADL Archetype Definition Language ADL ADL is a formal language for expressing archetypes.
-It provides a formal, textual syntax for describing constraints on any domain entity whose data is described by an information model Attribute A field in any class Clinical Information Modelling Initiative CIMI An initiative established to improve the interoperability of healthcare information systems through shared implementable clinical information models Clinical Statement Structured electronic communication made about a patient typically documented as an 'entry' in the patient record Complex Clinical Statement A statement that is composed of parts where each part can only be fully understood in the context of its parent Compound Clinical Statement A clinical statement composed of one or more clinical statements that may exist outside of the containing parent statement
+It provides a formal, textual syntax for describing constraints on any domain entity whose data is described by an information model Attribute A field in any class Clinical Information Modelling Initiative CIMI An initiative established to improve the interoperability of healthcare information systems through shared implementable clinical information models topic of 'breath sound', and the coded result tells you what type of breath sound it is.
+Thus you do not have

-Term Acronym Definition Constraint Model A formal specification used for describing constraints on an Underlying Reference Model.
+Term Acronym Definition Clinical Statement Structured electronic communication made about a patient typically documented as an 'entry' in the patient record Complex Clinical Statement A statement that is composed of parts where each part can only be fully understood in the context of its parent Compound Clinical Statement A clinical statement composed of one or more clinical statements that may exist outside of the containing parent statement Constraint Model A formal specification used for describing constraints on an Underlying Reference Model.
 The Constraint Model is used to express clinical information models (i.e. archetypes) Context The circumstances that form the setting in which the 'topic' should be evaluated Detailed Clinical Model DCM A relatively small, standalone information model designed to express a precise clinical concept in a standardized and reusable manner Governance The use of a set of processes, customs, policies, laws and institutions to direct the way people administer Isosemantic Models A model that, while different in structure, represents the same semantic content as a second model Key The main concept of interest in a clinical statement, about which the other attributes and relationships provide additional information Metadata Attribution information relating to the statement itself such as who authored, verified, recorded, or signed the statement.
 Meta includes the who, where, why and when information Terminology Binding The assertion of a relationship between the information model and the terminology Topic The clinical entity described by the Clinical Statement e.g. clinical assertions, evaluations results, and procedures Topic Pattern Attributes required to fully describe a clinical entity